Shredder (Teenage Mutant Ninja Turtles): 2012 animated series

 In the two-part second-season finale "The Invasion", Shredder and Kraang Prime formed a full alliance in which Shredder and the Foot Clan will help the Kraang take over New York and then the world, and in turn, the Kraang would return Karai to normal, and deliver Splinter and the Turtles to him.
 Shredder subsequently injured Leo and fought Splinter and Leatherhead, defeating the pair and seemingly killing the former.
-During the Kraang occupation of the city, Shredder conscripted Steranko and Zeck as new mutant members of his clan and had them recapture Karai for him.
+During the Kraang occupation of the city, Shredder conscripted Steranko and Anton Zeck as new mutant members of his clan and had them recapture Karai for him.
 The Kraang invasion eventually was defeated by the Turtles and the Mighty Mutanimals, and Shredder uses the chaos of post-invasion New York to take firm control of the city's criminal underworld, using his connections to gather materials for a mind-control serum that he planned to create and use on the Turtles, the Mutanimals, and Karai.
 Though he successfully brainwashed Karai to return to his side, she overcame the treatment and fled again.
 In the two-part season 3 finale, Annihilation: Earth! he briefly teams up with Splinter to stop a black hole machine that was to destroy the Earth.
 He briefly fought the Triceratons until he followed Splinter, double-crossing and stabbing him in the back, killing him instantly in front of the turtles.
 Proclaiming that his victory over Splinter is more important to him than even saving the world, Shredder is sucked into the black hole along with his followers and Splinter while the turtles, April and Casey escape Earth's destruction.
 In "Beyond the Known Universe", the Turtles travel back in time to six months earlier in an effort to prevent this event from happening.
 In "Earth's Last Stand" these events were revisited, but the arrival of the Turtles from the future resulted in Shredder's attempt to murder Splinter being thwarted.
 The two engaged briefly in battle with Splinter proving victorious, and the unconscious Shredder was carried away by Tiger Claw.

 A critically injured Shredder ordered Stockman to mutate him to give him the power needed to exact his revenge.
 In "The Super Shredder", the Shredder mutates into his Super Shredder form, becoming a far more powerful opponent for the Turtles and their allies.
 In "Requiem", he returns to New York City and faces off against Splinter, Slash, Raphael, April, and Casey.
 He ultimately manages to murder Splinter, whom he hurls from the building to his death.
 In the season four finale "Owari" he has his lackeys prepare for the inevitable arrival of the Turtles, April, and Casey.
 He burns down his new lair and confronts the Turtles in a final showdown on the roof.
 His unique mutation makes him immune to Donatello's retro-mutagen, which allows him to beat Raphael, Donatello, and Michelangelo all at once, leaving only Leonardo left standing.
 After a heated one-on-one duel, Shredder is finally killed by Leonardo.